Worldly Treat

 • Spoon and level the flour when measuring for accuracy.
 To be safe, use a kitchen scale to weigh it.

-• It’s vital to use a food thermometer to gauge the temperature of the milk.
-The temperature should be between 100-115 degrees F. You can also check temps using the back of your hands.
-If the milk is too hot, you’ll kill the yeast, too cold, and the yeast won’t activate.
+• It's vital to use a food thermometer to measure the milk's temperature.
+The temperature should be between 100 and 115 degrees F. You can also check temperatures by pressing the back of your hand against the surface.
+If the milk is too hot, you'll kill the yeast; if it's too cold, the yeast won't activate.

-• The dough should be able to stick to your fingers, yet workable.
-Mistakes happen, if your dough is too hard to work with, add a tablespoon of warm milk (or water) at a time until you reach the desired texture.
-Same applies if the dough is too wet, add a tablespoon of flour at a time before setting it aside to rise.
+• The dough should stick to your fingers yet be workable.
+Mistakes happen.
+If your dough is too stiff to work with, add a tablespoon of warm milk (or water) at a time until you reach the desired texture.
+The same applies if the dough is too wet; add a tablespoon of flour at a time before setting it aside to rise.

-• For a smoother shaped roll, make a cup with your palm, and roll over the small pieces of dough, swirl in circular motion until the dough is well rounded.
+• For a smoother-shaped roll, make a cup with your palm and roll the small pieces of dough over it in a circular motion until the dough is well-rounded.

-• If the rolls begin to brown before the baking time is up, cover the top loosely with aluminum foil to prevent it from over browning.
+• If the rolls begin to brown before the baking time is up, loosely cover the top with aluminum foil to prevent over-browning.

-• The cooking time for the brown butter is dependent on the type of pan you use, the heat setting, and the amount of butter used.
-Follow my direction on the recipe card to brown the butter perfectly.
+• The cooking time for brown butter depends on the type of pan you use, the heat setting, and the amount of butter used.
+Follow my directions on the recipe card to brown the butter perfectly.

 Servings of banana rolls on a rimmed sheet pan.